lilyminium/qmtools/README.md

 qdelall: delete Raijin jobs by name/status/queue/whatever.

 pysub: submit jobs from input files.
 Written to be very easy to link to qmin, which I will do at some point.
+Also will eventually dual submit to Iodine.

 retrieve: retrieve output from Raijin.
 Will potentially make a daemon for this.